Feminist anthropology: Complex subjectivity

 Subjectivity has become an increasing focal point for both feminist scholars and anthropologists, as the notion of the subject has been becoming the center of more and more social theories.
 This new shared interest between these two groups has been posited by Stevi Jackson as the reason for the new partnership between feminists and anthropologists, as "Complex Subjectivity is relational and these relations provide the possibilities for both similarity and difference to emerge."
 Others argue that in order to move forward society there must be more focus on relationships of both similarity and difference, as produce in western theoretical practice and people's daily lives.
 Hybridity is considered by Jackson to be an important point within complex subjectivity, as it "is the mixing that brings forth new forms from previously identified categories."

 Anthropologist and feminist scholars have started to integrate the notion of the subject at the center of social theories, which Jackson states is complex because it discusses a notion of subjectivity that signifies society is moving away from what can be appropriately called the objective truth.
 This new idea of complex subjectivity is relational and these relations can provide the possibilities for similarities and differences to emerge.

+Feminist Linguistic Anthropology

+In Henrietta Moore's work, "Feminism and Anthropology," she discusses the implications that the "male bias" has on the study of feminist anthropology, more specially how it impacts linguistic anthropology.
+According to Moore, in Western culture, the use of the male pronoun as a way to address both the entirety of society, aka mankind, and to address both male and females is an example of how anthropology is male-oriented.
+Moore concludes that the overuse of the male pronoun to generalize all of society is a result of the male-bias being "society's view."

+Studies have also concluded that the way and mechanisms in which males and females talk are different.
+Studies have found that females, when compared to males of similar social classes, choose to speak in a more formal and "correct" way.
+Females have also been observed to initiate conversations between couples more frequently than males and also ask questions during conversation more frequently.

+The structure of human language has also been impacted by sex differences.
+Women are often defined within the spectra of "belonging" to men, such as Miss/Mrs. or using their husband's last name.
+There are also 220 terms to define sexual deviance in women, but 22 terms to define male sexual deviance.